vintasoftware/django-react-boilerplate/README.md

 ## Checking lint

-- Manually with `flake8` and `npm run lint` on project root.
+- Manually with `prospector` and `npm run lint` on project root.
-- During development with an editor compatible with flake8 and ESLint.
+- During development with an editor compatible with prospector and ESLint.

 ## Pre-commit hooks